-FY 2020 Accomplishments: The NMB continues to work with the Bureau of the Fiscal Service (BFS), a bureau within the U.S. Department of Treasury, to ensure that required financial reporting is prepared and submitted timely.
-The NMB worked with BFS to ensure that over 99% of payments were paid timely and accurately in FY 2020, and continues on this track in FY 2021.
-All Office of Management and Budget financial reports and data collections in FY 2020 were submitted in a timely manner.
+FY 2021 / FY 2022 (to date) Accomplishments: The NMB continues to work with the Bureau of the Fiscal Service (BFS), a bureau within the U.S. Department of Treasury, to ensure that required financial reporting is prepared and submitted timely.
+The NMB worked with BFS to ensure that over 99% of payments were paid timely and accurately in FY 2021, and continues on this track in FY 2022.
+All Office of Management and Budget financial reports and data collections in FY 2021 were submitted in a timely manner, and FY 2022, to date.
 The Office of Fiscal Services is committed to responding to timely requests from our internal and external customers.
-In November 2020, the NMB received another unmodified "clean" opinion on its financial statement and notes, with no significant deficiencies or material weaknesses from the Agency's independent auditor
+In November 2021, the NMB received another unmodified "clean" opinion on its financial statement and notes, with no significant deficiencies or material weaknesses from the Agency's independent auditor.